"Effective MRSA Staph Treatment Options and Support Since 2008"

 Folliculitis is a common type of MRSA skin infection often treated with oral antibiotics.

-Hospitalized patients with more complicated or severe forms of infections are often prescribed one of the following four antibiotics.
-These infections can include deep soft-tissue infections, surgical infections, major abscesses, wound infections and burn patients.
+Hospitalized patients with more complicated or invasive MRSA infections often require intravenous therapy.
+These infections can include deep soft-tissue infections, surgical wound infections, major abscesses, implant-associated infections, and lung involvement.

 1. Intravenous (IV) Vancomycin